-The more details you provide to the media and on social media, the better your chances of generating media interest in your story.
-Provide numbers: How many people do you anticipate will join in the day of service?
+The more details you provide to mass media and on social media, the better your chances are of generating interest in your story.
+Provide numbers: How many people do you anticipate will join the day of service?
 Who will be affected by your congregation's service?